 Construction and Design Status

-Just north of this is Pier 5, a site rich with history.
-It was part of “Luxury Liner Row” and one of the original Chelsea Piers, owned and operated by the Cunard Line.
-Pier 54 received survivors of the RMS Titanic from the RMS Carpathia and it was the pier from which the doomed Lusitania made its final departure.
+To the north of Gansevoort is an area once known as “Luxury Liner Row,” with piers once owned and operated by the Cunard Line.
+Pier 54 received survivors of the RMS Titanic from the RMS Carpathia and it was also the pier from which the doomed Lusitania made its final departure.

 Continuing north is Pier 57, a two-story structure that was used by the NYC Transit Authority as a bus depot until 2004.
 Pier 57 is the only pier in New York City with a “basement.”
-Constructed upstate in 1954 and decorated in an art deco style, it was floated down the Hudson to its present location and then sunk.
-It now rests on concrete caissons which even today remain watertight.
+Constructed in 1954, the pier rests on concrete caissons which even today remain watertight.
 This structural uniqueness qualified the pier for placement on the National Register of Historic Places.

-Construction is well underway on the new pier that will create approximately 300,000 square feet of “creative commerce” space, including office space, public seating areas, restaurant, a marketplace, cultural, and educational uses, and 2.5 acres of landscaped public rooftop.
+Pier 57 is currently being restored and constructed as a mixed use pier offering office space, indoor and outdoor public seating areas, restaurants, a marketplace, cultural, and educational uses, and a large landscaped public rooftop park.
 In 2008, following an extensive Request for Proposals process and public review, the Trust selected Young Woo & Associates to develop the pier for urban retail.
 A lease was subsequently executed after the Trust’s significant action process.
 In 2014, Young Woo brought on RXR to partner in the pier’s development.
-Soon after, Google was brought on to expand its footprint in Manhattan and be the pier’s anchor tenant.
-Efforts continued to sign on a market operator to manage an approximately 150,000 square feet of small scale retail.
-In 2018, given the shifting retail market, RXR and Google presented to the public a request to expand office into some of the market space.
-The Trust is now in negotiations with RXR/Young Woo to create additional office space, while also adding new public interior space.
-RXR/Young Woo are also continuing to pursue a market operator for the remaining space.
-Once an amendment to the lease is drafted, the Trust will start a second significant Action process, before any Board action is taken.
+Soon after, Google was brought on to expand its footprint in Manhattan and to become the pier’s anchor tenant.